Saudi government measures

 - The Ministry also allows a temporary benefit from the services of off-labor-market expatriates through the "Ajeer" portal as an alternative to recruiting from abroad, as the Ministry aims through this decision to protect workers during such circumstances from being terminated or losing their contractual benefits.
 The portal will soon offer the businesses to publish names of their excess workers.

 - Employers can facilitate the return of their expatriate employees to their homelands, by submitting an application to the Ministry of Human Resources and Social Development an application (one application is allowed every 14 days and can include multiple names)

 - Human Resource Development Fund has allocated SAR 5.3bn to support private sector enterprises to hire and train nationals.

 - Suspending fines related to expat recruitment.

 - Lifting any suspension related to wages protection during the pandemic.

 (e.g. loans, moratorium on debt repayments…)

 - On 14 March, Saudi Arabia announced a stimulus package, including SAR 50 billion (USD 13.3 billion) for SMEs.
-Under Saudi Arabia's program, SAR 30 billion will be allocated for banks and financing companies to delay loan payments due from SMEs for six months.
+Under Saudi Arabia's programme, SAR 30 billion will be allocated for banks and financing companies to delay loan payments due from SMEs for six months.
 The package will provide SAR 13.2 billion to SMEs through bank loans to help them to continue operations and support growth.
-SMEs will also get relief from finance costs through a SAR 6 billion loan guarantee program.
+SMEs will also get relief from finance costs through a SAR 6 billion loan guarantee programme.
 And as follows: